dchowitz/slire/README.md

 ### Notes

 When using the native collection directly, remember that the public `idKey` maps to `_id` and may be an `ObjectId` when `generateId: 'server'` is used; convert string ids accordingly.
 The repository ensures stable ordering by appending `_id` as a tiebreaker where needed; mirror this pattern in custom queries if you depend on deterministic ordering.
+Repository methods automatically chunk large batches to respect MongoDB limits (see `createMany`, `updateMany`, and `deleteMany`); when issuing large native operations yourself, apply appropriate batching as needed.

 ## Firestore Implementation